alizaoa/awaken_benchmark/source/measurements.rst

     - **Scanning lidar 2**: DATA ARE UNDERGOING QC -- DETAILS WILL BE POSTED LATER.
     - **Profiling lidar**: a Windcube v1 profiling lidar is deployed at this site.
 The lidar uses a DBS, 4-beam approach.
 We provide a vertical profile of horizontal wind speed and the vertical component of the wind.
 One full profile takes about 4 s to complete.
 Here, data are provided every 2 minutes, and at every 20 m from 40 m up to 220 m a.g.l..
 Data from this lidar have been QCed using a simple CNR threshold (-22 dB).
 We also note that data from this lidar are only available from 02-19 UTC on 23 August 2023 and 02-18 UTC on 24 August 2023.
     - **Thermodynamic profiler**: ASSIST-II profiler, from which temperature has been retrieved using the TROPoe algorithm developed by Dave Turner (NOAA).
 For the instrument at site G, data are available at 30-minute resolution, from the ground up to over 15 km, at varying vertical resolution.
-    - **Sonic anemometer**: DATA ARE UNDERGOING QC -- DETAILS WILL BE POSTED LATER.

 - **Site G** (GPS coordinates: 36°23'58.1"N 97°24'28.9"W)
     - **Thermodynamic profiler**: ASSIST-II profiler, from which temperature has been retrieved using the TROPoe algorithm developed by Dave Turner (NOAA).
 For the instrument at site G, data are available at 30-minute resolution, from the ground up to over 15 km, at varying vertical resolution.